PollyHannah/Phylogenomic-study/README.md

 Have the files as shown above?
 Great!
 Now run the same analysis for the remaining two taxonomic levels (specifying the options as described above), and decide on a core gene criteria based on your results.

 >[!NOTE]
 >The R analysis results for the family and genus level OrthoFinder output which included the ECIV genome (accession number MK637631) which can be found in this repository for the [family](https://github.com/PollyHannah/Phylogenomic-study/blob/main/r_analysis_results/family_eciv) and [genus](https://github.com/PollyHannah/Phylogenomic-study/blob/main/r_analysis_results/genus_eciv) levels.
-Be aware though - OrthoFinder re-assigns orthogroups every time it is run.
+Beaware, OrthoFinder re-assigns orthogroups every time it's run.
 Therefore, the orthogroup OG0000002 in the family level analysis without ECIV included, is not necessarily the same as OG0000002 in the family level analysis with ECIV included.
 I explain a little later how I worked out which orthogroups match.

 ##### Decide on a core gene criteria (occupancy threshold)
 Based on the output files from the 'analyse' step above, you can decide on which orthogroups you would like to retain for further analysis.
 I did this based on the 'Occupancy Threshold' which is the minimum proprtion of genomes where a gene is present, for it to be retained for further analysis.
 The higher the occupancy threshold (i.e. the more genomes with the gene present) the less genes you'll retain.